j-grtnr/zoo/imagefun/README.md

 # imagefun

-A command line tool that draws an image.
+A command line tool that draws an image with random colours.

 ## Usage